 In addition to general liability insurance, non-resident LLCs may need other forms of coverage, such as workers’ compensation and professional liability insurance.

 Workers’ compensation insurance is required for LLCs that have employees.
 It covers medical expenses and lost wages for employees who get hurt or sick because of their work.
 This insurance is mandated in most states, and the specific requirements can vary from one state to another.
+If you intend to hire remote workers and independent contractors, here’s a guide on how to manage global compensation for international employees.

 Professional liability insurance, also known as errors and omissions (E&O) insurance, protects against claims that the LLC’s professional services caused a client to suffer financial harm due to mistakes or negligence.
 This type of insurance is essential for LLCs that offer professional services such as consulting, accounting, or legal services.